user012100/user012100/README.md

 # Hi, I'm Ali :)

-I'm a multimedia artist based in New York.
-This is where you can find most of the web projects that I’ve worked on or am currently working on.
-Feel free to look around! ✨
+I’m a multimedia artist based in New York.
+Here you’ll find a selection of web projects I’ve worked on and ones currently in progress.
+Feel free to explore! ✨

-And also feel free to reach out to collaborate or anything else! 💫
+You’re also welcome to reach out for collaborations or other inquiries:
-work@ali001.com 🔗
+🔗 work@ali001.com 🔗